-STRATEGY beveloping the petroleum strategy for investment in the region
+STRATEGY Developing the petroleum strategy for investment in the region

-REGULATORY AUTHORITY Requisting all expects associated with the Oil and Gas industry
+REGULATORY AUTHORITY Regulating all aspects associated with the Oil and Gas industry

-ADMINISTRATIVE SERVICE Providing administrative services to stokelmidees for seventh operation of the business
+ADMINISTRATIVE SERVICES Providing administrative services to stakeholders for smooth operation of the business

-INFRASTRUCTURS provident or enough as investigated in the region.
+INFRASTRUCTURE Infrastructure enablement & provisioning for companies investing in the region.
 INTERVIEWS Where Does One Find Certainty in Oil Markets in 2024?

-Dr. Amrita Sen Co-Founder & Head of Research, Energy Aspects Oli markets seem to be starting the year in a risk-off mode?
+Oil markets seem to be starting the year in a risk-off mode?
 The market was badly burned last year for those who had gone long, and I don't think there's enough confidence for those traders to come back yet.
 Fundamentals are not weak, but they are not strong either and we don't have anything in either the crude or products market that's hugely mispriced.
-Further out into 2024 from summer onwards however, we will have refinery runs rising and probably see a bigger impact from the CPEC+ supply outs.
+Further out into 2024 from summer onwards however, we will have refinery runs rising and probably see a bigger impact from the OPEC+ supply cuts.
 Can OPEC+ afford to cut any more of its capacity?

 What they're looking to achieve is stability.
-These countries are also revenue optimizers and they're looking at where

-prices would have been had they not cut.

-I think we will be around the \$80 mark:

-this year on average for Brent - that's a

-comfortable place given the economic
+These countries are also revenue optimizers and they're looking at where prices would have been had they not cut.
+I think we will be around the \$80 mark this year on average for Brent - that's a comfortable place given the economic backdrop.

-backdrop.

 What is your outlook for global oil demand?